electronstudio/python_book/chapters/more_games.rst

 .. topic:: Advanced

-   Add bricks (Rects) that disappear when the ball hits them.
+   Add bricks (Rectangles) that disappear when the ball hits them.